7budi/CY-SEC/FIRST.md

 -Searchsploit is a tool used to find manual for exploiting offline in terminal.
 -Shell means having access to a machine.
 -Reverse shell means a victim connect to us.
+-Bind shell means we connect to the target.